Oliphan/DartSimpleServiceContainer/README.md

 ```

 If we attempt to register a service that has already been registered in the
-container then we get an error immediately, enabling us to know .
+container then we get an error immediately.
 ```dart
 // This will throw an ArgumentError groceryServices.register(